amasser/c2go/README.md

    In C, `&p[n]` and `p + n` are equivalent, but c2go translates them differently, as `&p[n]` and as `p[n:]`.

- - Declaring variables in the initializer of a `for` loop doesn’t work.

 # How to Use c2go

 Before you even try running c2go on your program,